jerickjoe111/launch-school/RB130/01_blocks/unit_map.md

 ___
 Closures in Ruby:

-  - proc objects: Instances of the `Proc` class
+  - `proc` objects, instances of the `Proc` class
   - lambdas
   - blocks

 A **closure** is a concept in general programming that many languages implement in different ways.
-Closures allow to save code snippets for a later use and execute them when needed.
-Closures bind their enviroment: they capture values from the surrounding artifacts (like variables or methods) that are in scope when the closures are defined, creating an envelopment or _enclosure_ around everything so they can be referenced when the closure is executed.
-They can be understood as a special kind of anonymous methods or functions that can be passed around and executed, but with the extra convenience of capturing the state of their environment.
+Closures allow to save chunks of code for a later use and execute them when needed.
+Closures bind their enviroment: they capture references to the surrounding artifacts (like variables or methods) that are in scope when the closures are created, defining an encapsulation or _enclosure_ around everything so they still can be referenced when the closure is executed.
+They can be understood as a special kind of anonymous methods or functions that can be passed around and executed, but with the extra convenience of remembering the entire context in which they were created.

 The set of references to the closure's environment (the surrounding artifacts in scope at the time of the closure's definition) that a closure retains is called its **binding**
 ___

 ### a.
-Anatomy of a method
+How methods interact with blocks

 Every method call in Ruby has the following syntax: